Best Miami Areas for Condo-First Living

 Where condo-first living disappoints people

-- they underestimate fees, assessments, and governance quality
+They underestimate fees, assessments, and governance quality.

-- they assume every building in a good area will offer the same experience
+They assume every building in a good area will offer the same experience.

-- they ignore guest parking, package flow, or everyday access friction
+They ignore guest parking, package flow, or everyday access friction.

-- they focus on amenities and views instead of routine fit
+They focus on amenities and views instead of routine fit.

 Property-type comparison shortcuts